Indo-European migrations: Caucasus-lower Volga origins

+According to Lazaridis and Anthony (2025), a "Caucasus-Lower Volga cline", containing a spectrum of mixed EHG and CHG ancestry, stretched from the Caucasus to Berezhnovka at the lower Volga, forming the urheimat for Indo-Anatolian ca. 4400-4000 BCE, the archaic proto-IE language from which the Anatolian languages split-off.

+From this area, CLV-people migrated north up the Volga, further mixing with people with Eastern hunter-gatherer ancestry, forming the Volga-cline and creating the Khvalynsk culture.

+CLV-people migrating west mixed with people with Ukrainian hunter-gatherer ancestry, forming the Dnipro-Don cline and creating the Serednii Stih (Sredny Stog) culture.

-The Sredny Stog culture (4400–3300 BCE) appears at the same location as the Dniepr-Donets culture, but shows influences from people who came from the Volga river region.
+The Sredny Stog culture (4400–3300 BCE) appears at the same location as the Dnieper-Donets culture, but shows influences from people who came from the Volga river region.
 According to Vasiliev, the Khvalynsk and Sredny Stog cultures show strong similarities, suggesting "a broad Sredny Stog-Khvalynsk horizon embracing the entire Pontic-Caspian during the Eneolithic."
 From this horizon arose the Yamnaya culture, which also spread over the entire Pontic-Caspian steppe.